 Reduce Stormwater Runoff

-Pave only the area needed on

-your property.
-Landscaped areas absorb water and generate

-less runoff than hard-surfaces.

-Green space also provides a

-natural pollution-filtering system.
-Better yet, pave with pervious surface; it slows down,

-soaks in and cleans up stormwater naturally.
-Plant a rain
+Pave only the area needed on your property.
+Water Fact: Watershed health begins to decline with 10% impervious surface; 30% cover causes severe impairment.
+Landscaped areas absorb water and generate less runoff than hard-surfaces.
+Green space also provides a natural pollution-filtering system.
+Better yet, pave with pervious surface; it slows down, soaks in and cleans up stormwater naturally.

-garden using deep rooted, na-

-tive plants arranged in a bowl-shaped garden to slow and filter rainwater.
+Plant a rain garden using deep rooted, native plants arranged in a recessed bowl-shape to slow and filter rainwater.
+Water Fact: Rain gardens absorb 30% more water than the same size area of turfgrass.
 Plant trees and shrubs - the roots hold water in the ground, slow runoff and reduce erosion.
 Use a rain barrel to collect rainwater for later use; use soaker hoses or drip irrigation and don't over-water (1" per week is enough for most lawns).
+Email utilityleadrep@columbus.gov for a free rain gauge.
 If you use sprinklers, aim them away from paved surfaces.